-Independent Director since 2022 Audit and Nominating Committee member
+Age: 52 Independent Director since 2022 Nominating and Compensation Committee member

-Since October 2021, Ms. Scott has served as President and Chief Executive Officer of Vestis Corporation (formerly Aramark Uniform Since October 2021, Ms. Scott has served as President and Chief Executive Officer of Vestis Corporation (formerly Aramark Uniform Services, a division of Aramark), a leading provider of uniform services.
+Since October 2021, Ms. Scott has served as President and Chief Executive Officer of Vestis Corporation (formerly Aramark Uniform Services, a division of Aramark), a leading provider of uniform services.
 From January 2021 to September 2021, Ms. Scott served as Chief Operating Officer of Terminix Global Holdings, a provider of residential and commercial pest control services, and from December 2019 to January 2021 she served as President of Terminix Residential, a division of Terminix Global Holdings.
 From July 2018 to September 2019, Ms. Scott served as President of Rubicon Global Holdings, a provider of cloud-based waste and recycling solutions.
 Prior to that time and for more than five years, Ms. Scott served in various leadership roles at Brambles Limited, including President of CHEP North America, a global leader in the provision of reusable pallets, crates and containers and logistic services.

 Ms. Scott was nominated to serve as a director based on her leadership, experience and judgment as a president and chief executive officer of a leading global uniform services provider and her management and operations experience in various industries and markets relevant to our products and services.
-In making its nomination of Ms. Scott, the Nominating Committee considered her valuable and extensive experience and knowledge in the areas of manufacturing, supply chain, operations, logistics, strategic planning, global markets, customer service, environmental, risk management, and mergers and acquisitions.
+In making its nomination of Ms. Scott, the Nominating Committee considered her valuable and extensive experience and knowledge in the areas of manufacturing, supply chain, operations, logistics, strategic planning, global markets, customer environmental, risk management, and mergers and acquisitions.

 - Current Vestis Corporation (NYSE)

-Past Rubicon Global Holdings
+- Past Rubicon Global Holdings

 - Past U.S. Chamber of Commerce

 - Past Wharton Initiative for Global Environment Leadership, Wharton School, University of Pennsylvania